MehdiHamidi/victron-mk3/README.md

 python3 cli.py control /dev/tty.usbserial-HQ2217T743W charger_only --current-limit 12.5 --monitor
 ```

-The following command activates standby mode and sets the remote switch state to `off` to prevent the
+The following command sets the remote switch state to `off` and activates standby mode and to prevent the
 interface from becoming unresponsive while the device is off.
 Refer to the standby section for
 more details.